PoisotLab/ms_straight_lines/manuscript.md

 values of PSIS-LOO information criterion (+@tbl:comparison) and of expected log predictive density (ELPD), relative to the three competing models which used a negative binomial observation model.
-Pareto-smoothed important sampling serves as a guide to model selection; like other information criteria it approximates the error in cross-validation predictions.
+Pareto-smoothed important sampling serves as a guide to model selection [@VehtGelm17]; like other information criteria it approximates the error in cross-validation predictions.
 Smaller values indicate a model which makes better predictions.
 The calculation of PSIS-LOO can also provide some clues about potential model fits; in our case the algorithm suggested that the